huggingface/transformers/docs/source/model_doc/clip.rst

 CLIP is a multi-modal vision and language model.
 It can be used for image-text similarity and for zero-shot image classification.
 CLIP uses a ViT like transformer to get visual features and a causal language model to get the text features.
-Both the text and visual features are then projected to a latent space with similar dimentions.
+Both the text and visual features are then projected to a latent space with identical dimension.
 The dot product between the projected image and text features is then used as a similar score.

 To feed images to the Transformer encoder, each image is split into a sequence of fixed-size non-overlapping patches,